-The City Council supports the SMPD's increased use of the cite and release process, rather than arrest, for individuals suspected of committing the following offenses, unless any criteria in Section 2 of this ordinance are met:
+The City Council supports the SMPD's increased use of the cite and release process, rather than arrest, in appropriate circumstances, for individuals suspected of committing the following offenses, in accordance with article 14.06 of the Texas Code of Criminal Procedure:

-- 1. Class C misdemeanors other than public intoxication or assault. - 2.
+- 1. Class C misdemeanors other than public intoxication, assault, or family violence. - 2.
 Possession of Marijuana less than 4 oz, Class A or Class B misdemeanor - 3.
-Driving while License Invalid, Class B misdemeanor
+Driving while License Invalid, Class B misdemeanor - 4.
+Criminal Mischief, Class B misdemeanor - 5.
+Graffiti, Class A or Class B misdemeanor - 6.
+Theft of Property, Class B misdemeanor - 7.
+Theft of Services, Class B misdemeanor